RickHPotter/finance.rb/README.md

   - ✅ One exchange should be created for every paying entity_transaction.
 - Extra:
   - ✅ Made a join table for Transaction and Category (like EntityTransaction).
+  - ✅ Made a Concern for CategoryTransaction (like EntityTransactable).
-  - ⌛ Made an Installable Concern to be used by both Transactions and Exchange.
+  - ✅ Made an Installable Concern to be used by both Transactions.
+  - ✅ Made possible to change the amount of installments in a Transactable.
+  - ⌛ Added EntityTransaction specs for is_payer = true and status = :pending.
-  - ⌛ Fixed Installments:
+  - ⌛ Added CategoryTransaction specs for callbacks.
-    - 1 ⌛ CardTransaction that has installments should have some flag.
-    - 2 ⌛ Installments created should then create card_transactions.

 ## GAARA-07/be-06: Refine EntityTransaction and Exchange Models